FairyJoke/fairyjoke-api/README.md

 YAML/JSON to be then used by the init scripts.
 Seperating this process from the init scripts avoids repetitively executing these expensive actions, especially if they imply scraping existing websites.

-It is yet to be decided if those scripts should be part of the FairyJoke repository, or if they should be public at all.

 Once the init scripts are run and the databases are populated, the application can start and will load data directly from the database, allowing for efficient